donavon/use-dark-mode/README.md

 * Changing the system dark mode state will also change the state of `useDarkMode` (i.e, change to light mode in the system will change to light mode in your app).

+* Support for Server Side Rendering (SSR) in version 2.2 and above.

 ## Requirement